Taking The “Terrible” Out Of The Two’sTips for parents on how to navigate and survive the "terrible twos" stage.

 Top Tips For Surviving The Terrible Two's:

-- Plan accordingly.
+Plan accordingly.
 Don’t take your child out to lunch during their typical nap time.
-Don’t try to run a bunch of errands during your child’s normal meal time.
+Don’t try to run a bunch of errands during your child’s normal mealtime.
 Don’t try to keep your child out past their typical bedtime.
-Taking into account your child’s normal schedule can help avoid a lot of conflict.
+Taking into account your child’s normal schedule can help avoid a lot of conflicts.

 The “terrible two’s” don’t have to be terrible!
 There are many ways parents can adjust their mentality in order to help navigate this difficult stage.
 In addition to their big personalities and opinions, two-year-olds are also a lot of fun to interact with!
 Try to take a deep breath, go with the flow, and enjoy watching your child’s development!